visionaryspirit/Pandas-analysis-notebook/README.md

 # Pandas-analysis-notebook
-Analysis of financial assets using pandas
+Analysis and visualisation of the portfolios